safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 If the safe network becomes primarily centralized to a small number of giant data centers, it would have some pros and some cons.

 Imagine a large-scale blackout across a nation.
 This could have extreme impact on the safe network, and possibly induce churn events that cannot be resolved.
 This is true of the network even without centralized farming, but would be especially prominent as farming becomes more centralized.
 This situation is a lot like the type of runaway bitcoin might face if verification of blocks takes longer than ten minutes, leading to a situation where it's impossible to catch up to the head of the blockchain.

+On a related tangent, [data chains](https://metaquestions.me/2016/07/20/data-chains-what-why-how/) will allow the network to be restored in the event of catastrophic failure, so data will not be lost.

 Imagine collusion between data centers.
 They may be able to destroy individual bits of data, but they wouldn't know what they were destroying.
 They wouldn't be able to modify it in a meaningful way because they wouldn't be able to decrypt and re-encrypt the data without the keys, which only the owner has.